Bounds on Regularity of Quadratic Monomial Ideals: Hereditary Families

 Chordal graphs form a hereditary family, and it is known in \cite{MR0130190} that any chordal graph contains a vertex $v$ such that neighborhood of $v$ is a complete graph.
 Therefore we immediately obtain the following result of Fr\"{o}berg:

 \begin{cor} Let $G$ be a chordal graph.
 Then regularity of $G$ is at most $2$. \end{cor} Moreover, we can see that regularity of any hole is at least $3$ and therefore chordal graphs are the only graphs of regularity at most $2$.
-On the other hand, by combining Fr\"{o}berg's result with neighborhood decomposition \ref{vertexdecomp} we can give a criterion for graphs that have regularity at most $3$: \begin{cor} Let $\mathscr{G}$ be a hereditary family of graphs with the following property: in any $G \in \mathscr{G}$ there is a vertex $v$ of $G$ which has a chordal neighborhood.
+On the other hand, by combining Fr\"{o}berg's result with neighborhood decomposition \ref{vertexdecomp} we can give a criterion for graphs that have regularity at most $3$: \begin{cor} Let $\mathscr{G}$ be a hereditary family of graphs with the following property: for any $G \in \mathscr{G}$ there is a vertex $v$ of $G$ which has a chordal neighborhood.
 Then regularity of any $G \in \mathscr{G}$ is at most $3$. \end{cor} To illustrate the power of the above Corollary \ref{cor:hereditary}, we give a quick proof of a generalization of a result by Nevo \cite{MR2739498}*{Section 5}.
 Let $F'$ be a graph on four vertices consisting of an isolated vertex and a triangle.
 He showed that if $G$ does not contain $F'$ and a four-cycle as induced subgraphs then regularity of $G$ is at most three.
-We note that not containing a four-cycle as an induced subraph corresponds to $G$ satisfying condition $N_{2,2}$.
+We note that not containing a four-cycle as an induced subgraph corresponds to $G$ satisfying condition $N_{2,2}$.
 Let $F$ be a graph on five vertices consisting of an isolated vertex and two triangles sharing an edge.
 We show that if $G$ does not contain a four-cycle and $F$ as induced subgraphs, then regularity of $G$ is at most $3$, which is a weaker condition on $G$. \begin{cor} Let $\mathscr{G}$ be the hereditary family of graphs that do not contain $F$ and the four cycle as induced subgraphs.
-Then regularity of any $G\in \mathscr{G}$ is at most $3$. \end{cor} \begin{proof} We will show that any $G \in \mathscr{G}$ contains a vertex with a chordal neighborhood.
+Then regularity of any $G \in \mathscr{G}$ is at most $3$. \end{cor} \begin{proof} We will show that any $G \in \mathscr{G}$ contains a vertex with a chordal neighborhood.
 Suppose not, and let $G \in \mathscr{G}$ be a graph such that no vertex of $G$ has a chordal neighborhood.
 Let $v$ be the vertex of minimal degree in $G$.
 Observe that $v$ is not connected to all vertices of $G$, otherwise $G$ is the complete graph, which is a contradiction.
 It follows by our assumption that $N_G(v)$ contains a hole $C$ of length at least $5$, and there exists $w\in G$ such that $v$ is not connected to $w$.
 Since $G$ is $F$-free we see that $w$ must be connected to two non-adjacent vertices $u_1, u_2$ of $C$.
-But then the induced subgraph on $u_1,u_2,v,w$ is a $4$-cycle, which is a contradiction. \end{proof} We also generalize Corollary \ref{2-fan} to the case where $G$ does not contain larger cycles as induced subgraphs.
-Recall that a graph $G$ not containg an $\ell$-hole for $\ell=4,...,p+2$ with $p\geq 2$ is equivalent to $G$ satisfying Green-Lazarsfeld condition $N_{2,p}$.
-Let a fan $F_{i}$ for $i\geq 1$ be the graph consisting of an isolated vertex and the graph join of a path on $i+1$ vertices and a distinct vertex.
-With essentially the same proof as Corollary \ref{2-fan} we can also show the following: \begin{cor} If for some $i\geq 2$ a graph $G$ is $\ell$-hole free for $\ell=4,...,i+2$ and does not contain $F_{i}$ as an induced subgraph, then regularity of $G$ is at most $3$. \end{cor}
+But then the induced subgraph on $u_1,v,u_2, w$ is a $4$-cycle, which is a contradiction. \end{proof}